gerwitz/hgc-v12/src/site/writing/2006/2006-05-07-london-wrap-up.md

 title: London wrap-up
 categories:
 - personal
-writing-tags:
+content-tags:
 - travel
 ---

 ### Impressions

 Central London is clean, approachable, and the locals are more polite and friendly than you could imagine.
 Not sure I could stay, though, with smoking being so prevalent and most socializing centered around drinking at pubs.

 ### Highlights